-On March 22, 2021, the Company issued 13,011,765 CDIs (representing the same number of shares) to complete a placement of its shares.
-On April 13, 2021, the Company completed an SPP under which it issued 690,587 CDIs.
-The Company raised \$16.7 million net of \$1.3 million of issuance costs through the placement and the SPP.
-The Company issued each CDI issued under the placement and the SPP at a subscription price of \$1.70 AUD and issued one freestanding option for every two CDIs subscribed for, with each freestanding option having an exercise price of \$3.00 AUD and an expiration date of February 28, 2024.
+In April 2021, the Company completed a capital raise and issued one freestanding option for every two CDIs subscribed for, with each freestanding option having an exercise price of \$3.00 AUD and an expiration date of February 28, 2024.
 These options are listed on the ASX (the "Listed Options").
 The Listed Options are call options that are not considered clearly and closely related to the Company's shares and must be accounted for separate from equity.
-We recorded a liability of \$2,628,000 as of March 22, 2021 for the fair value of the Listed Options related to the placement and an additional \$140,000 as of April 13, 2021 for the fair value of the Listed Options related to the SPP for a total value on issuance of \$2,768,000.
-The fair value of all Listed Options as of June 30, 2021 was \$2,602,000.
-We recorded a gain on fair value of freestanding options relating to the Listed Options of \$166,000 in the Condensed Statements of Operations for the six months ended June 30, 2021.
+The fair value of all Listed Options as of June 30, 2023 and December 31, 2022 was \$9,000 and \$56,000, respectively.
+We recorded a gain on fair value of freestanding options relating to the Listed Options in the Statements of Operations of \$47,000 and \$187,000 in the six months ended June 2023 and 2022, respectively.